SWIFTSIM/HBT-HERONS/docs/running/parameter_file.md

 | `SaveBoundParticleBindingEnergies`                           | 0 | If the internally calculated binding energies of particles bound to subhaloes should be saved alongside the subhalo catalogues. |

 ## Units

 The unit system used by the simulation and used in the outputs.
-For `Swift` outputs, the values are set using the simulation metadata.
+For `Swift` outputs, the values are set using the snapshot metadata.

 | <div style="width:260px">Property</div> | <div style="width:50px">Default</div>       | <div style="width:100px">Description</div>       |
 | :-------------------------------------- | :----------------------------------------------- | :----------------------------------------------- |